hipe/tmx/zerk/doc/issues/030-unified-language.md

 # unified language :[#030]

+## (for perahps all 3 bundled modalities)

+  • "stated set" / "bespoke set" - see [#027]

+## (for niCLI)

+  • *all* unified language in [#ac-030] is inherited to this sidesystem!
+    (this may change if it becomes difficult to maintain.)

+  • "node" should mean "association" or "formal operation". this is in contrast to a "component" which is an instance of the former.

+  • compound. (don't say "branch" here.)

+  • primitivesque. (don't say "leaf", "atom" here.)

+  • "navigational" nodes are the compounds and the operations.

+  • "non-compound" are primitivesque and operations. (don't say "leaf".)

+  • "3-normal shape category" - this unfortunate name is a conceptual reduction and flattening of the categorical taxonomy of nodes down to simply `operation`, `compound`, `primitivesque`.

+### "frame"

+in niCLI the (selection stack) frame holds a lot of responsibility..

 ## evaluations, reasonings, emissions, and states

   • a "reasoning" (:#A) is structure that can be used to help explain